 The Committee will mutually agree on information that is useful for these discussions and if available that information will be provided.
 The Joint Labor/Management Committee may mutually agree to invite appropriate resource people to attend meetings.

 16.4 Multi-disciplinary Meetings.
 When an issue/subject arises that would be best addressed through a Joint Labor Management meeting involving members from more than one bargaining unit represented by the Union, either party may request such a meeting.
-The meeting will occur within thirty (30) days of such a request.
 The Union may bring one representative from each of the bargaining units impacted and the Employer will bring appropriate management staff to address the issue/subject.
 The scope of authority of the meeting and release time for employee representatives will be treated in a manner identical to the individual bargaining unit Joint Labor Management meetings.

 Article 17 – Employee Facilities

 Employee Facilities.
 Restrooms and attendant facilities shall be provided as required in the orders and regulations of the State of Washington Department of Labor and Industries.
 A good faith effort will be made by the Employer to provide facilities for employees’ personal belongings.